nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 ## In (Weekly) short

 - Tracks must fit the Track Style of either Wide, Slow, Puzzle, Fast or LOL.
-- Tracks must be named correctly with a number: 1 - Mapname, 2 - Mapname etc.
+- Tracks must be prefixed correctly with a number: 1 - Mapname, 2 - Mapname etc.
 - Tracks preferably are tagged with their Track Style correctly.
 - Tracks must have a maximum Author Time of around 20.000 seconds.
 - Tracks must be readable, easy to finish, suitable for players we welcome to Trackmania.